 France is one of Europe’s largest agricultural producers and a global leader in industrial power.
 The French government provides free education, healthcare, and pensions.
 France is a high-income country, according to the World Bank.

 France leads in aviation, vehicle, train, luxury products, and cosmetics.
-France exports cars, planes, wine, medicine, electronics, and hydrocarbons.
+France exports cars, planes, medicine, electronics, and hydrocarbons.

 9. The UK manufactures 1.8% of global goods.